nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 date: 2019-02-15 +13:00
 published: true
 category: Dev
-tags: [spfx, sharepoint, sharedlibraries, spfxextensions, spfxwebparts, typescript, npm]
+tags: [spfx, sharepoint, shared libraries, spfx extensions, spfx webparts, typescript, npm]
 ---

 The SharePoint Framework is **a complicated beast**, and there are a multitude of concepts that [this relatively new developer](https://nateforsyth.github.io/2019-02-14-from-dot-net-to-sharepoint/) has been struggling to understand.